-Similar to the theoretical analysis, we vary the degree of labor market rigidities in a typical euro area economy.
-We examine the two corner cases of a high ("more rigid") and a low ("more flexible") value for each LMI separately by analyzing impulse response functions (IRFs) and forecast error variance decompositions (FEVDs).
+LMI separately by analyzing impulse response functions (IRFs) and forecast error variance decompositions (FEVDs).
 In the IRF analysis, we investigate the responses to a 25 basis points (bps) contractionary monetary policy shock.
 This shock acts as a demand shifter in the euro area aggregate and causes both a decline in output and price / wage measures.
-However, for a typical euro area country our estimates suggest that price and wage responses are much more pronounced in flexible labor markets than in rigid labor markets.
+However, for a typical euro area country, our estimates suggest that price and wage responses are much more pronounced in flexible labor markets than in rigid labor markets.
 On the contrary, we observe a stronger output reaction in the model with more rigid labor markets.
 This effect holds only for UD, while BRR and EPL show no significant differences in the price, wage, or output response.
 However, median effects also point to stronger output effects in more rigid labor markets for BRR and EPL.

 The remainder of the paper is structured as follows.
-In the next section, we discuss the related literature and our contribution.
-Section 3 provides an overview on the data and a descriptive analysis of the structural labor market indicators.
+In the next section, we discuss the related literature in light of our contribution.
+Section 3 provides an overview of the data and a descriptive analysis of the structural labor market indicators.
 Section 4 develops the theoretical model and discusses the extent to which changes in labor market institutions shape the transmission mechanism of monetary policy.
 Section 5 introduces the econometric model and provides an empirical assessment of the theoretical model's implications.
 Finally, Section 6 concludes.